 Key Takeaways

-- Ozempic is a medication used for managing type 2 diabetes by helping control blood sugar levels and may promote weight loss.
+- Ozempic is a medication used for managing type 2 diabetes by helping control blood sugar levels though it may also promote weight loss.

 - The duration of Ozempic treatment depends on individual factors and should be determined by your healthcare provider.